-I have set up an email Template or Signature with Merge Fields to bring in client or user information, but it is not bringing in the information, or it is bringing in the incorrect information.
+I have set up an email Template or Signature with Merge Fields to bring in client or user information, but it is not bringing in the information, or it is bringing in the wrong information.

 - The Merge Field may not have been added correctly, or an incorrect field has been added to the Template or Signature.